YeoLab/skipper/README.md

 However, in some cases additional information from snakemake may be necessary, in which cases users are encouraged to investigate the log files in `WORKDIR/.snakemake/slurm_logs`.
 These log files are organized by rules and contain additional information on the snakemake run.

 2. Jobs dying with no explanation.
-If you observe that many of your jobs are dying without any explanation (e.g. mostly blank files in WORKDIR/logs, unhelpful error messages in WORKDIR/.snakemake/slurm_logs such as "Killed") then it is likely that this is the result of bad nodes.
-I would reccomend taking whichever nodes caused the problems and excluding them from the analysis by adding the following lines to the slurm extra command like so:
+If you observe that many of your jobs are dying without any explanation (e.g. mostly blank files in WORKDIR/logs, unhelpful error messages in WORKDIR/.snakemake/slurm_logs such as "Killed") then it is likely that this is the result of problematic nodes on your cluster.
+I would reccomend taking whichever nodes were used for the failed jobs and excluding them from the analysis by adding the following lines to the slurm extra command like so:

   ```yaml
   slurm_extra: "--exclude=YOUR_NODE"